chainwikinet/wikijs-farm-content/getting-started-UNI.md

 > If ya need an overview of all data in the Dashboard, check out the last section of the [first tutorial](/en/getting-started#watch-your-bounty-grow)
 {.is-info}
 # What about All that Gas?
 Here's all the gas I paid in this process.
-Etherium gas price was around 55 Gwei while making these transactions.
+Ethereum gas price was around 55 Gwei while making these transactions.
 | Step                  | Transaction                | Cost   |
 |-----------------------|----------------------------|--------|
 | Swap USDC for FARM    | Approve USDC Spend Limit   |  $1.13 |